TomJamesYap28/Route-Optimizer/README.md

     <img src="https://github.com/user-attachments/assets/a78d4f57-58a1-4d66-a965-e2becd0942eb" width="250" height="250" />
 </div>

+This project is about a Route Optimizer and Multi-Stop Quote where the user will input a destination from point a to point b and the application will display it's result from total miles, total time to reach point a to b, as well as a calculation with it's multi-stop quote.

 ## Built With
 In this section are the frameworks/libraries/plug-ins/add-ons and etc. that I used to build the web-app.